 They lure Doom back to the lab and get him to “jump start” the module with an energy blast, and railroad him into setting off the controls, which frees the group at last from the puppet bodies they’ve been imprisoned!
 The group leaps up and quickly prepares for a battle with Doctor Doom, but find that the energy shock has left him strangely immobile.
 Not quite dead, he seems to be in a type of coma…

 The reason we find, is that Doom has jumped back to his little robot body, and with only a twist of a ring, is ready to jump back when the Fantastic Four are off their guard!
 He is about to commence departure, when the ring is smashed by a thrown rock.
 It is Phillip Masters, and he has re-programmed the entire town to his will.
 All he wanted was for his daughter to be happy, and Doom has ruined it for them.
 He orders the townspeople to destroy Doom, who flees for his life, knowing that if he should “die” in robot form , his mind will perish as well.
 He knows that in the robot body, he can run forever…but so can they!

 A Terrific story by John Byrne, celebrating the story of the Fantastic Four and their origin.

-There is a bonus story by Stan Lee and Jack Kirby, adapting an episode of the Saturday Morning Fantastic Four cartoon (yes, the one with Herbie the Robot) that was originally based on Fantastic Four #5, Doom’s first encounter with the FF.
+This is a bonus story by Stan Lee and Jack Kirby, adapting an episode of the Saturday Morning Fantastic Four cartoon (yes, the one with Herbie the Robot replacing the Human Torch) that was originally based on Fantastic Four #5, Doom’s first encounter with the FF.

-As an added treat, every inker who'd ever embellished FF has returned to ink a few pages of this bonus story!
+- As an added treat, every inker who'd ever embellished The FF has returned to ink a few pages of the bonus story!